somrajroy/AWS3TierArchitecturewithTFModules/README.md

        point).
 This automation-first approach improves efficiency and accelerates the deployment process and enables customers to provision and manage infrastructure resources in a consistent and repeatable manner.
 These modules & their associated practices embody the essential principles of automation-first mindset (efficiency, speed, consistency, scalability and reliability).<br/>
     - `Security-First approach/mindset`: By leveraging the official AWS Terraform modules, customers benefit from industry-standard security practices which AWS recommends.
-The official AWS Terraform modules are designed with security in mind, providing a foundation that incorporates security best practices. <br/>
+The official AWS Terraform modules are designed with security/compliance in mind, providing a foundation that incorporates security best practices.
+This ensures that the infrastructure is secure from the ground up, reducing the risk of security vulnerabilities or breaches.
+Additionally, referencing/using the official modules ensures that developers are using the most up-to-date security features and configurations.<br/>
     - `Simplicity & consitency`: The official Terraform modules provide a significant level of convenience, pre-configuration & and consistent patterns for infrastructure provisioning which helps accelerate the development and deployment process. <br/>
     - `Documentation and versioning` : these remote modules are very well documented and versioned.
 Anyone new can easily scale up & be productive at the